 PIDC Secretariat Operating Environments

 Operating environments are the different places and mechanisms where an organisation cocreates value with other stakeholders.
-As we can determine from the diagram above the international and regional operating environments are different to those where there is a direct interaction with Members.
+As we can determine from the diagram above, the international and regional operating environments are different to those where there is a direct interaction with Members.
 Operating environments represent systemic relationships between the organisation and its outside environment.
 The organisation is trying to change the environment to meet its objectives while the environment and the actors in it are shaping the organisation.
 These interactions determine how value is cocreated.

 At a broad level, there are two operating environments in which the PIDC Secretariat is active, directly with Member Agencies and as the voice of PIDC Members with International and Regional Agencies.